Archer (tank destroyer): Design and development

 Compared to German tank designs, British tanks generally lagged behind in terms of firepower during the war.
 This prompted British planners to devise a short-term solution to enhance the firepower of the British Army.
 They investigated tank chassis in production and landed on the Valentine because of its rapid adaptability to a new role.

 It was decided that the 17-pounder gun was to be mounted in a simple, low, open-topped superstructure with the gun facing to the rear to avoid the new design from being too front-heavy due to the 17-pounder's immense weight.
 The mounting allowed for 11° of traverse to either side, with elevation from -7.5° to +15°.
 The engine in the Archer had a higher power rating than in the Valentine.

 The first prototype was completed in 1943, with firing trials carried out in April 1943.
 On firing, the gun breech recoiled just shy of the driver's space.
 The unorthodox way the gun was mounted let the driver stay in position ready to drive the vehicle away without turning around if needed to move quickly.
 The rear mounting combined with its low silhouette made the Archer an excellent ambush weapon, allowing its crew to fire, then drive away.
 Vickers-Armstrongs were given orders for 800 vehicles—with 655 being made before the end of the Second World War.

 Operational use and tactics

-The rear-facing mount of the 17-pounder allowed crews to adopt "shoot-and-scoot" ambush tactics: Archers were typically emplaced behind cover, fired on advancing armour, then reversed away without having to turn the vehicle around, which aided rapid withdrawal and survivability in defensive operations.
+The rear-facing mount of the 17-pounder allowed crews to adopt "shoot-and-scoot" ambush tactics: Archers were typically emplaced behind cover, fired on advancing armour, then drove away without having to turn the vehicle around, which aided rapid withdrawal and survivability in defensive operations.
 The Archer's low silhouette made concealment easier, increasing the effectiveness of such ambushes, though the confined fighting compartment and limited gun traverse reduced effectiveness in close or highly mobile engagements.
 Contemporary and later accounts also note that recoil and crew layout constrained ergonomics, but that the vehicle was a practical and economical solution for mounting the powerful 17-pounder on an existing chassis.